stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-20-factcheck-why-expensive-gas-not-net-zero.md

-However, there is also a long list of groups that are strongly opposed to zonal pricing, including Energy UK, Renewable UK, energy intensive industries and many individual energy firms.
+However, there is also a long list of groups that are strongly opposed to zonal pricing, including Renewable UK, energy intensive industries and many individual energy firms.

+A consultation response from Energy UK says that while a &#8220;minority&#8221; of its members favour zonal pricing, &#8220;the majority prefer further exploration of alternatives&#8221;.